EricssonResearch/scream/README.md

 In addition SCReAM also supports L4S, i.e that the sending rate is reduced proportional to the fraction of the RTP packets that are ECN marked.
 This enables lower network queue delay.

-Below is shown three examples with a simple 50Mbps bottleneck that changes to 25Mbps after 50s.
-It is quite apparent that ECN improves on the e2e delay quite considerably and that the use of L4S reduces the delay even more.
+Below is shown three examples with a simple 50Mbps bottleneck that changes to 25Mbps after 50s, the min RTT is 20ms.

+The graphs show that ECN improves on the e2e delay and that the use of L4S reduces the delay considerably more.
 L4S gives a somewhat lower media rate, the reason is that a larger headroom is added to ensure the low delay, given the varying output rate of the video encoder.

+Note carefully that the scales in the graphs differ, especially the delay graph is zoomed in for the L4S alternative to illustrate the very low queue delay.

 ![Simple bottleneck simulation SCReAM no ECN support](https://github.com/EricssonResearch/scream/blob/master/images/scream_noecn_2.png)